followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownEditor/1 Configuration/applyValueMode.md

 - 'instantly'
  Applies the selected value immediately after a user clicks the required value in the drop-down menu.
 To cancel the selection, click outside the drop-down menu.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `EditorApplyValueMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `EditorApplyValueMode` enum.
 This enum accepts the following values: `Instantly` and `UseButtons`.
 <!--/fullDescription-->